gdi-de/apworkshop2026_ldtutorial/README.md

 The [classtree vocabulary CT](https://sparqlunicorn.github.io/sparqlunicornGoesGIS-ontdoc/classtreevocab.html) allows to annotate classtree hierarchies with specific classifiers, so that class tree visualizations can be derived in a better way.

-The CT vocabulary defines tree nodes which categorize specific classes by the contents they link to.
+The CT vocabulary defines tree nodes that categorize specific classes by the contents they link to.

 For instance, it adds whether a class links to geodata, whether a property should link to sth. with a unit or to sth. like a concept of time.

-This allows rendering software to display these information in a tree visualization such as in this HTML deployment.
+This allows rendering software to display this information in a tree visualization, such as in this HTML deployment.

 <img width="339" height="410" alt="image" src="https://github.com/user-attachments/assets/10461060-75cc-4f53-a36c-78481dec0ad4" />

 In this excerpt from a class tree visualization of this repository, we can see general classes displayed as a yellow circle.

-Classes which are known to have geometry instances in the dataset are displayed with an icon representing planet earth.
+Classes that are known to have geometry instances in the dataset are displayed with an icon representing planet Earth.

-In this way, users obtain more visual information about classes which might help them decide on further discovery.
+In this way, users obtain more visual information about classes, which might help them decide on further discovery.

 <img width="516" height="713" alt="image" src="https://github.com/user-attachments/assets/41542418-6704-4e12-9e47-37a3e0d9a0d4" />

-An investigation of one of the geoclasses using the context menu can tell us about the kind of properties being associated with the instance.
+An investigation of one of the geoclasses using the context menu can tell us which properties are associated with the instance.

 We can observe a property which is typically linked to an instance of a geometry ("hasGeometry") marked up using the earth icon or the rdfs:label property indicating the label marked up with the icon for a property associated with labels.